Discover more from Brent and Michael Are Going Places

 What I Like:

-Nomad Health has no deductibles, and they offer a 10% discount if you pay the year in advance.
+SafetyWing’s Nomad Insurance Complete is straightforward and fairly affordable.
+There are no deductibles, and they offer a 10% discount if you pay the year in advance.

 Their America, Singapore, and Hong Kong add-on lets you be residents of Hong Kong and Singapore, living there up to twelve months out of the year.
-But the American coverage only lets you be in that country six months in one year, and you can’t be a U.S. citizen or resident to use this aspect of the add-on.
+But the American coverage only lets you be in that country six months in one year, and while you can be an American to get this add-on, the U.S. can’t be your country of residence.

 What’s the catch?